0oMarko0/Arch-Installation/README.md

     ```ip link show wlp2s0b1```

-    you should see something like that < XXX, XXX, UP > make sure the UP is there if not, that mean your interface isn't up
+    you should see something like that < XXX, XXX, UP > make sure the UP is there if not, that means your interface
+    isn't up

 5. Now with our interface up it's possible to scan access point